 Alaska is seeking federal funding under section 36B of the Internal Revenue Code.
-Under the proposed waiver, Alaska would avoid the risks and lackluster performance associated with the CO-OP and Community Health Option structure.
-The federal government would also provide pass-through funds to ensure the long-term stabilization and viability of Alaska's individual health insurance market.
+The federal government would provide pass-through funds to ensure the long-term stabilization and viability of Alaska's individual health insurance market.
 Alaska would receive federal funding to subsidize the ARP, based on savings that would be generated as a result of a reduction in APTC.
 The state would appropriate the remaining amount of funds necessary to ensure the ARP is fully funded, after adjusting for medical inflation.
 The State Innovation Waiver would be effective January 1, 2018 for an initial period of five years, with an option to renew for an additional five years.